-Recently BMW tested its ConnectedRide prototype that could go around an empty track without a rider.
-It can accelerate, break and make turns without a rider.
+Recently BMW tested its ConnectedRide prototype.
+The motorcycle went around an empty track without a rider.
+It can accelerate, break and make turns autonomously.

 The ConnectedRide uses the BMW R 1200 GS to host the system.
 It uses sensors to adjust steering and speed.
 The motorcycle completed the test a few laps without missing a beat.